Films in English from Friday across Mallorca

 Joker: Folie à Deux (2024)

 Starring Zazie Beetz, Joaquin Phoenix and Lady Gaga.
 Director Todd Phillips.
 Plot Failed comedian Arthur Fleck meets the love of his life, Harley Quinn, while in Arkham State Hospital.
 Upon release, the pair embark on a doomed romantic misadventure.
 Rated R. 2h18 m.
-Tickets on sale at Festival Park and Ocine in Porto Pi.
+Tickets on sale now.
 Premiere’s on Friday, October 4.

 No comments